The Twelve Pathways of Integration

 Avoidance

-The instinct to flee discomfort and the growth that blooms when you stay present.
+The instinct to flee discomfort and the growth that blooms when you remain present and aware.

 Control

-The grip that tightens when the future feels uncertain and the peace that arrives through surrender.
+The grip that tightens when uncertainty arises and the peace that arrives through surrender.

 Anger

-The suppressed fire of unmet truth and the vitality reclaimed through sacred expression.
+The suppressed fire of unmet truth and the vitality reclaimed through sacred release and expression.

 Disconnection